Primero de Marzo: Demographics

-According to the 2002 National Paraguayan census, Primero de Marzo has a population of 6,019 inhabitants: 3,210 male and 2,809 female.
-795 inhabitants live in the urban center of Primero de Marzo while another 5,224 maintain dwellings in the various surrounding rural campos.
+According to the 2002 National Paraguayan census, Primero de Marzo had a population of 6,019 inhabitants.
 Some of the larger outlying rural campos include General Diaz, Sargento Cabellero, San Isidro, and Mariscal Estigarribia.
 Running water and electricity is available to the urban inhabitants, but only some of the rural campos.
 There are a very few landlines for telephone service in the area.
 The most reliable being at the Municipality and the Cooperative, Niño Jesus Ltd. Currently, there is limited internet or cellular phone service in the area due to the geography and poor public infrastructure.

-History and Culture
+History and culture

 Primero de Marzo was founded in 1931 as "Colonia Primero de Marzo" under the aegis of the district of Caraguatay.
 On June 23, 1955, the town was declared its own departmental district by presidential decree from dictator Alfredo Stroessner.
 Primero de Marzo is sometimes called by its lesser known name of Colonia Alphonso Tranquera.
 The town celebrates its Fiesta Patronal on December 25 in honor of its patron saint Niño Jesus.
 Other large fiestas celebrated in the area include Cerra Corá (March 1), Pascua (Easter), la fiesta de San Juan (June), and la fiesta de San Blas (February 3).